Shivaji: Post independence

 In modern times, Shivaji is considered as a national hero in India, especially in the state of Maharashtra, where he remains an important figure in the state's history.
 Stories of his life form an integral part of the upbringing and identity of the Marathi people.

-Hindutva activists are noted for appropriating Shivaji by presenting him as "Hindu king" who "fought against Muslim rulers", contrary to historic accounts that show he belonged to a marginalised caste and held secular values.
+Hindutva activists are noted for appropriating Shivaji by presenting him as a "Hindu king" who "fought against Muslim rulers", contrary to historic accounts that show he belonged to a marginalised caste and held secular values.

 Political parties

 In 1966, the Shiv Sena (lit.
 'Army of Shivaji') political party was formed to promote the interests of Marathi-speaking people in the face of migration to Maharashtra from other parts of India, and the accompanying loss of power of locals.
-His image adorns literature, propaganda, and icons of the party.
+His image adorns the literature, propaganda, and icons of the party.

 Shivaji is seen as a hero by regional political parties and also by the Maratha-caste-dominated Indian National Congress and the Nationalist Congress Party.

 Controversies related to Shivaji's depiction

 In the late 20th century, Babasaheb Purandare became one of the most significant authors in portraying Shivaji in his writings, leading him to be declared in 1964 as the Shiv-Shahir (lit.
 'Bard of Shivaji').
 However, Purandare, a Brahmin, was also accused of overstating the influence of Brahmin gurus on Shivaji, and his Maharashtra Bhushan award ceremony in 2015 was protested by those claiming he had defamed Shivaji.

-In 1993, the Illustrated Weekly published an article suggesting that Shivaji was not opposed to Muslims per se, and that his style of governance was influenced by that of the Mughal Empire.
-Congress Party members called for legal actions against the publisher and writer, Marathi newspapers accused them of "imperial prejudice", and Shiv Sena called for the writer's public flogging.
-Maharashtra brought legal action against the publisher under regulations prohibiting enmity between religious and cultural groups, but a High Court found that the Illustrated Weekly had operated within the bounds of freedom of expression.
+In 1993, the Illustrated Weekly published an article suggesting Shivaji was not opposed to Muslims per se, and that his style of governance was influenced by that of the Mughal Empire.
+Congress Party members called for legal actions against the publisher and writer, Marathi newspapers accused them of "imperial prejudice", and the Shiv Sena called for the writer's public flogging.
+The state of Maharashtra brought legal action against the publisher under regulations prohibiting enmity between religious and cultural groups, but a High Court found the Illustrated Weekly had operated within the bounds of freedom of expression.